Profilerr

 Are The New CS2 Sub-Tick Better Than 64 and 128 Ticks?

+Is CS2 change from a 128-tick system worth it?
 Without official data on the matter, we can only rely on the research made by the community.
 Using the network monitoring tool Wireshark, YouTuber MrMaxim examined the networking behavior of three different Counter-Strike servers: a 64-tick Valve official server, a 128-tick community server, and a CS2 server that uses a sub-tick.
-His research has helped to understand better what a sub-tick is.
+His research has helped to understand the CS2 tick system better.
 The findings show that the time between each packet on the CS2 server matches closely with the 128-tick server.

 Interestingly, the CS2 server's fastest packet times are almost instantaneous, aligning with the concept of sub-tick, although slower times are observed.
-This suggests that sub-ticks in Counter-Strike 2 prioritize specific in-game actions for immediate transmission, while less crucial actions may experience slight delays.
-Based on the provided data, the nature and benefits of the CS2 sub-tick update remain speculative, yet they are at least close to those of the 128-tick rate, which is already an improvement.
+This suggests that subtick in CS2 prioritize specific in-game actions for immediate transmission, while less crucial actions may experience slight delays.
+Based on the provided data, the nature and benefits of the CS2 sub-tick remain speculative, yet they are at least close to those of the 128-tick rate, which is already an improvement.

-With a sub-tick in Counter-Strike 2 explained, you should also understand that the difference between old and new system might be negligible for the average or seasoned player.
+With a subtick explained, you should also understand that the difference between old and new systems might be negligible for the average or seasoned player.
 However, there must be a discernible difference for elite players like CS icon s1mple.
 He has expressed that, upon its official launch, CS2's matchmaking servers felt subpar compared to expectations.

-Interestingly, FACEIT, a well-known third-party matchmaking platform, introduced 128-tick servers for CS2.
+Interestingly, FACEIT, a well-known third-party matchmaking platform, introduced CS2 128-tick servers.
 However, Valve intervened, mandating a sub-tick rate across the board, which didn't sit well with a segment of the gaming community.
 But it shows that Valve is dedicated to making sub-tick a thing.

 How Should I Shoot Considering the New Sub Tick Logic?

-Considering the info about sub-ticks in CS2 explained earlier, your shots go to the target where you click.
+Considering the above info about the CS2 sub tick, your shots go to the target where you click.
 If you did this in CS:GO, the shot would end up where the mouse moved to, not where it was clicked.
 It's a slight change, but now you don't need to lead your target after the shot, instead pre-aiming for the next one.

-To see these changes in action and understand how top players adapt, watch CS2 matches for a closer look at precision and strategy under the new sub-tick system.
+To see these changes in action and understand how top players adapt, watch CS2 matches for a closer look at the precision and strategy ensured by the new CS2 tick rate.

 One more factor connected to the new sub-tick system is that some players are so frustrated with it that they prefer playing with shotguns, which was quite rare in CS:GO.
 Due to the specifics of this weapon, you should be ready for tactics, like rushing through the Apartments on Inferno, as it will be easier to realize the advantage of a shotgun in tight corners.